 - Mediation is a confidential process.
 There is no court reporter taking down every word said.
 Any notes taken by the mediator are thrown away afterwards.
 You don’t have to worry about your “dirty laundry” being aired in public.
 There is no public court process.

 - The divorcing couple is in control and not at the mercy of a divorce court judge.

-- Mediation isn't a legal proceeding so you can't take advantage of pretrial discovery.
+- Mediation isn't a legal proceeding, so you can't take advantage of pretrial discovery.
 You go in blind without the benefit of documents that prove income and assets.
 This may give an angry spouse the opportunity to hide assets and other financial information.
-Although, if you can afford to high a financial analyst, you may be able to identify hidden assets before mediation begins.
+Although, if you can afford to higher a financial analyst, you may be able to identify hidden assets before mediation begins.

 - Mediation puts both parties on a level playing field, even if the situation was controlling or abusive.
 If one spouse bullied the other, mediation sets the weaker spouse up for failure when it comes to negotiating a fair divorce settlement.
 If one spouse was a serial cheater or abusive, these past behaviors won't be taken into consideration during mediation.
 Mediation is about what will happen in the future, not what happened in the past.

 - Pro Se litigants are more likely to be taken advantage of.
 Those divorcing without an attorney, known as pro se litigants in court, are less likely to know their legal divorce rights, which may reflect in an unequal or disadvantageous settlement.
 If a spouse is overwhelmed by the divorce process, they are less likely to be able to focus on the issues and protect their future rights.

 - Do your homework.
 Work with your attorney to make sure that all issues to be covered will have a fair and equal outcome for you.
 You will be mediating on child support, spousal support, retirement accounts, division of marital property, and debt.
 Be sure to have all your ducks in a row!